angelynaye/Stat-154-Project-2/README.md

 (the overall data is store as: dat_list as lists of pandas.DataFrame which contains 390 data chunks)

 ### [function] CVgeneric:
 It's a generic cross validation function for Problem 3 to train and test the performance of different classifiers.
 It takes in:
      1. clf: generic classiffer,
      2. dat: training data chunks,
      3. k: number of folds,
      4. loss_func: loss function,
-     5. train_val_idx: list of available index to select data chunks from data chunks list if only consider data within training set and validation set
+     5. train_val_idx: list of available index to select data chunks from data chunks list if only consider data within training set and validation set,
      6. test_dat: list of test data in form of [features, labels]
      7. features list to train the model on: features (Default is all 8 features excluding x,y coordinates)
      8. verbose: if True, it will print out all loss, accuracy, and test accuracy for all K-fold CV (Default is True)

    Output:
      1. K-fold CV loss on the training set(dictionary) in the form of {"CV1":loss} : results
      2. K-fold CV accuracy on the val set(dictionary): accuracy
      3. K-fold CV test accuracy (dictionary): test_accuracy dic
      4. K-fold CV models(list): model_list

 ### Normalize:
 For better accuracy rate, we first perform normalization on both data results from different ways of splitting.
 We minus all the data chunks by the columnwise mean of X_train_val (merged dataframes of training and validation set), and divide all data by the columnwise std of X_train_val.